Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With 3,971,883 people, 1,342,761 houses or apartments, and a median cost of homes of $558,804, real estate costs in Los Angeles are among some of the highest in the nation, although house prices here don't compare to real estate prices in the most expensive California communities.
+With a population of 3,976,322, 1,356,311 total housing units (homes and apartments), and a median house value of $612,877, real estate costs in Los Angeles are among some of the highest in the nation, although house prices here don't compare to real estate prices in the most expensive California communities.

-Large apartment complexes or high rise apartments are the single most common housing type in Los Angeles, accounting for 46.13% of the city's housing units.
-Other types of housing that are prevalent in Los Angeles include single-family detached homes ( 38.71%), duplexes, homes converted to apartments or other small apartment buildings ( 8.48%), and a few row houses and other attached homes ( 6.02%).
-Cities that are predominantly high-density buildings are relatively uncommon in the US.
-Because of the density, these types of cities are often walkable and compact, and often have a lively downtown.
+Large apartment complexes or high rise apartments are the single most common housing type in Los Angeles, accounting for 46.16% of the city's housing units.
+Other types of housing that are prevalent in Los Angeles include single-family detached homes ( 38.63%), duplexes, homes converted to apartments or other small apartment buildings ( 8.60%), and a few row houses and other attached homes ( 5.97%).
+This particular housing mix is relatively uncommon and characteristic of cities that are compact and walkable, and which often have a lively downtown.

 People in Los Angeles primarily live in small (one, two or no bedroom) units, chiefly found in large apartment complexes or high rise apartments.
 Los Angeles has a mixture of owner-occupied and renter-occupied housing.